 If a qualifying life event such as a marriage or birth of a child occurs, employees can immediately initiate the changes through the HRIS self service portal.
 These changes will then filter into the benefits administration module and open up new insurance options.
 Depending on how the HRIS is set up, initiating life changes may also automatically prompt changes to dependency status and other relevant areas.

 Connections to Benefit Carriers

-Many HRIS vendors offer reporting through canned or customizable benefits reports that help to streamline the benefits audit process.
-Maybe you need to run a report to detect the number of benefits changes during a particular payroll period or maybe it’s time to audit the monthly medical insurance bill to make sure you are not getting double charged.
-Whatever the need, benefits reporting will assist you in quickly collecting data to make informed decisions.
+Many HRIS vendors offer reporting through standardized or customizable benefits reports that help to streamline the benefits audit process.
+Whether you need to run a report to detect the number of benefits changes during a particular payroll period or audit the monthly medical insurance bill to make sure you are not getting double charge, benefits reporting will assist you.

 Authored By: Dave Rietsema